widemem

 results = memory.search("what is alice's blood type", user_id="alice")

-if results.confidence == "NONE":
+if results.confidence == "none":

 reply = "I don't have that stored."

-elif results.confidence == "HIGH":
+elif results.confidence == "high":

 reply = f"Alice's blood type is {results[0].memory.content}"